skip to Main Content

 She performed her research training in the laboratory of Joshua A. Boyce, MD, where she focused on the pathogenesis of severe asthma, respiratory inflammation, Aspirin-Exacerbated Respiratory Disease (AERD), and the pro-inflammatory role of the platelet and specific lipids in these disorders.
 She joined the faculty in 2009 and is now an Associate Professor of Medicine at Harvard Medical School, and is the Director of Translational Research in Allergy and Director of the AERD Center at the Brigham and Women’s Hospital.
 She continues to be dedicated to investigating the causative mechanisms that underlie asthma, respiratory inflammation, and nasal polyposis, and to exploring new treatments for these diseases.

-In addition to her research and clinical work at the Brigham and Women’s Hospital, Dr. Laidlaw enjoys long-distance running, spending time with her family and two teenagers, and traveling (once it is safe to do so).
+In addition to her research and clinical work at the Brigham and Women’s Hospital, Dr. Laidlaw enjoys long-distance running, spending time with her family and two teenagers, and traveling.

 Buchheit headshot 2023